Post by Prophet_of_Plague on Mar 30, 2017 17:55:13 GMT

 Bunkertown is a fully integrated society out of a lack of choice.
 The four races are forced to work together and after several generations, many of the younger folks barely hold any tensions at all.
 A full 10% even hold ancestry from more than one of the native species to various degrees.

 Cessarians are bipedal apes much like humans, but unlike us have features more like a chimpanzee.
-Their faces stick out and their noses are like that of a skull.
+Their faces stick out and their noses are like a skull.
 They are covered in hair coming in all human colors, quite thick and curly.
 Females are shorter on average than humans.
 Males are on average only as tall as a female human (average 5’4”) but are rather bulky.
 They do wear clothing in the city, but often don’t during physical labor.

 The Fir Bolg are the strangest physically, resembling quadrupedal burlap sacks, roughly bear shaped.
 All of them have features painted onto their faces or bodies.
 They are filled with rich soil that grows in them, excellent for the mushrooms of the town.
 They have no need of food and were created by the Fomorians to improve their crops.
 They are sapient in their own right, with a complex society, but do not speak.